saasmanual/website/src/content/articles/product-definition/index.md

 * As a SaaS Manual user, I always want to see up to date source code in SaaS Manual posts.
 * As a SaaS Manual author, I want to easily be able to embed real source code into my posts.
 * As a SaaS Manual author, I want source code that I embed into posts, to automatically update when the underlying code changes.
-* As a SaaS Manual author, I want to get a warning if a posts embeds source code which no longer exists.
+* As a SaaS Manual author, I want to get a warning if a post embeds source code that no longer exists.
 * As a SaaS Manual author, I want to be able to move code around without breaking articles.

 I came up with a simple mechanism to do this.
 Say I have source code looking like this.